backstage/backstage/docs/integrations/azure/org.md

 Now lets customize each of the providers to suit our needs.

-The Group Transformer will have the default logic completely removed and replaced with our custom logic:
+This Group Transformer example will have the default logic completely removed and replaced with our custom logic:

 ```ts
 export async function myGroupTransformer(